Superfields, nilpotent superfields and superschemes: How to deal with algebraic constraints.

-We want now to study algebraic constraints on the set of chiral superfields (\ref{chiralsuperfield}) or, equivalently, on the morphisms (\ref{chiralmorphism}).
-Spacetime dependence is untouched by the constraints that we consider, so one can effectively consider that spacetime is reduced to a point: one can recover the full picture by tensoring with $C^\infty(\C^4)$ where needed.
-What we will obtain are relations among the coordinates of the superspace $\C^{2|2}$.
-Since the constraints are not linear, the restricted space is not an afine superspace.
-Moreover, in some cases it can only be understood as a {\it superscheme}.
-In the next subsection we try to give a summary on the principal results on schemes and superschemes.
+We want now to study algebraic constraints on chiral superfields.
+Spacetime dependence is untouched by the constraints that we will consider, so one can effectively consider that spacetime is reduced to a point: the full picture is recovered by tensoring with $C^\infty(\C^4)$ when needed.

+If spacetime is a point, then the superspace of superfields, that is, the space of inner morphisms $M\rightarrow \C$ can be identified with $\cH=A^{2|2}$, being the even global coordinates $A$ and $F$ in (\ref{chiralsuperfield}) and $\chi_\alpha$, $\alpha=1,2$ the odd ones.
+The constraints will give relations among these coordinates.
+The restricted space is not necessarily an afine superspace or a supermanifold.
+In the cases we will deal with it is in fact an {\it affine superscheme}.
+In the next subsection we try to give a brief summary on the principal results on schemes and superschemes.
 In the non super case a complete treatment can be found in any textbook on algebraic geometry (see for example the first chapter of Ref. \cite{eh}).
-For the super case there is a thorough treatment in Ref. \cite{ccf}).
+For the super case there is a thorough treatment in Ref. \cite{ccf}.